shahidzain67/av-stpa/apollo-example/STPA/level-1/stpa.md

       UCA-6.2: Apollo does not provide brake control when in autonomous mode and vehicle speed exceeds limits (limits for controllability, stability, upcoming manoeuvre, speed limit, traffic flow limit, planned test limit, etc.)<br><br>
       UCA-6.3: Apollo does not provide brake control when in autonomous mode, the vehicle is stationary, and vehicle path is not clear<br><br>
       UCA-6.4: Apollo does not provide brake control when in autonomous mode and the vehicle has reached the final destination<br><br>
-      UCA-6.5: Apollo does not provide brake control when in autonomous mode and velocity exceeds speed limit, traffic flow limit, or planned test limit.<br><br>
       UCA-6.6: Apollo does not provide brake control when in autonomous mode and collision occurs
     </td>
     <td class="Providing">